MateoG404/ObsidianCS/ObsidianCS/Software Dev/Software Architecture/Horizontal scalability.md

 ## What is horizontal scalability?

 Horizontal scalability involves adding more [[Virtual Machines]] or [[Server]] to the system to distribute the workload.
-This approach aims to achieve better performance and accommodate increasing demands by distributing the load across multiple machines. [[Cloud]] computing and virtualization make horizontal scaling more feasible.
+This approach aims to achieve better [[Performance]] and accommodate increasing demands by distributing the load across multiple machines. [[Cloud]] computing and virtualization make horizontal scaling more feasible.
 Adding more servers to a load balancer to handle increased traffic is an example of horizontal scaling.

 ## Advantages
 * **Less cost**